laurent22/joplin/readme/rich_text_editor.md

 - If a note is of 'Markup - Markdown' and contains HTML formatting, this may be lost when editing in the Rich Text editor as it cannot be converted to Markdown.
 Notes of 'Markup - HTML' are not affected by edits in the Rich Text editor as this conversion does not take place.

+- All reference links will be converted to normal links.
+This can have wide-ranging consequences in larger documents with many links.

 Those are the known limitations but if you notice any other issue not listed here, please let us know [in the forum](https://discourse.joplinapp.org/).